ankitkhushwaha/gsoc-proposal/gsoc-proposal.md

 - Enable **large-scale classification and visualization** of X-ray observations.

 ## Final Deliverables
-- Analysis ready software packed with docker and also with manual installtion of Heasarc for more performance.
+- Provide an interactive user interface for exploring the X-ray binaries with multiple scientific metrics.
+- Pipeline for clean event file generation, energy spectra extraction, and light curve analysis using HEASOFT, FTOOLS, and Stingray.
+- Provided as a Docker package for easy setup, with an option for manual installation for better performance.
+- Help the scientific community make **make faster decisions** about future observations.

 <!-- # Notes
 the ability to visualize source behaviour over time across multiple metrics will guide our choices for which observations are best to make in future, as well as which observatories to use.
 It will also allow us to make quicker decisions on how to use the data that is already accessible for a given project<br> -->